EleutherAI/lm-evaluation-harness/task-guide.md

 ### Formatting your Few-Shot Examples

 The harness is designed to facilitate task evaluations under the few-shot setting.
 Here we’ll format such examples.
 Override the following methods for your task class:

+Put the natural language task description as a single line (no `\n`s) string here.
+E.g. `"Translate English to French:"`

 ```python
 def fewshot_description(self):
     return ""
 ```

-Put your natural language task description as a single line (no `\n`s) string here.
-E.g. `"Translate English to French:"`
+Format your document into a single query prompt __without the answer__ here.
+This method takes a single `doc` example (in dictionary form) .
+You should concatenate its members into a nicely formatted prompt.

 ```python
 def doc_to_text(self, doc):
     return ""
 ```

-Format your document into a single query prompt __without the answer__ here.
-This method takes a single `doc` example (in dictionary form) .
-You should concatenate its members into a nicely formatted prompt.
+Put the target answer of the prompt here, in the form: `" " + <answer>`.

 ```python
 def doc_to_target(self, doc):
     return ""
 ```
-Put the target answer of the prompt here, in the form: `" " + <answer>`.

 Understand that the strings from `doc_to_text` and `doc_to_target` will be concatenated together to build up labeled examples in the k-shot setting where k > 0.
 Design with that in mind 👍.